paulmackinlay/service-base/docs/01-intro.md

 - when the app is stopped each Subsystem is stopped in reverse order
 - the service API has `start` and `stop` methods for starting and stopping the app

-The [service-base](https://github.com/paulmackinlay/service-base) library is a collection of fundamental Subsystems and tools that make creating a standalone app quick and easy.
-The aim is to provide a solid foundation for building an app.
+The [service-base](https://github.com/paulmackinlay/service-base) library builds upon the service API, it contains essential and general functionality which forms the basis of an app.
+The library is a collection of fundamental Subsystems and tools that make creating a standalone app quick and easy.
+The design of the Service API is flexible, so the first cut seeded using service-base can be extended and enhanced to any desired level.
+In short, it's a quick and robust way of building anything from a proof of concept to a full-blown enterprise system.

 ## Subsystems and utilities